The Perfect 10 Days in Portugal Itinerary

 10 days in Portugal Itinerary: Where to Stay in Sintra Portugal

-Tivoli Palácio de Seteais Sintra Hotel ($$$): Much more than a luxury hotel in Sintra, Tivoli Palacio de Seteais is a romantic palace with period architecture that will take you back to the elegance and atmosphere of the XVIII century.
+Tivoli PalĂĄcio de Seteais Sintra Hotel ($$$): Much more than a luxury hotel in Sintra, Tivoli Palacio de Seteais is a romantic palace with period architecture that will take you back to the elegance and atmosphere of the XVIII century.
 This boutique hotel in Sintra – a UNESCO World Heritage Site – is a unique setting to turn any event or stay into an unforgettable experience.
 Book your stay here!

-NH Sintra Centro ($$): Be right on the doorstep of Sintra’s famous historical palaces and monuments when you stay at the four-star NH Sintra Centro Hotel.
-Situated in the main square directly opposite the medieval National Palace of Sintra, and tucked between the Sintra Mountains and the sea, the hotel couldn’t be better located for discovering the UNESCO-listed town.
+NH Sintra Centro ($$): Be right on the doorstep of Sintraâs famous historical palaces and monuments when you stay at the four-star NH Sintra Centro Hotel.
+Situated in the main square directly opposite the medieval National Palace of Sintra, and tucked between the Sintra Mountains and the sea, the hotel couldnât be better located for discovering the UNESCO-listed town.
 Book your stay here!

 Day 5-7: Porto and the Douro Valley

-- Cross the iconic Dom Luís I Bridge – Designed by Gustave Eiffel, it connects Porto to Vila Nova de Gaia and offers panoramic views of the river and city.
-Another notable bridge is the Arrábida Bridge, an architectural marvel that spans the Douro.
+Cross the iconic Dom LuĂs I Bridge, designed by Gustave Eiffel.
+The bridge connects Porto to Vila Nova de Gaia.
+From here, enjoy panoramic views of the river and city.
+Another must-see is the ArrĂĄbida Bridge, an architectural marvel.
+This bridge elegantly spans the Douro River.
+Itâs a striking example of mid-20th-century engineering.

 Day 6: Enjoy a wine tour in the Douro Valley (1.5 hours from Porto)